Actively Recruiting

 - Newly diagnosed, treatment-naive with unresectable locally advanced or metastatic esophageal/gastroesophageal junction adenocarcinoma

-- Prior systemic treatment for resectable disease allowed if given 6 months or more ago
+- Prior systemic treatment for resectable disease allowed if completed at least 6 months prior

 - Prior PD-1/PD-L1 treatment allowed if completed more than 1 year ago

-- Available archival biopsy tissue within 1 year or willingness to have biopsy before treatment
+- Available archival biopsy tissue within 1 year or willingness to have a new biopsy

-- Hemoglobin 8 g/dL or higher without transfusion in past 14 days
+- Hemoglobin level of at least 8 g/dL without transfusion in past 14 days

-- Creatinine clearance of 30 mL/min or higher
+- Creatinine clearance of at least 30 mL/min

-- Total bilirubin less than or equal to 2 times upper limit of normal (ULN) or direct bilirubin less than or equal to ULN if total bilirubin is higher
+- Total bilirubin less than or equal to 2 times upper limit of normal or direct bilirubin less than or equal to normal if total bilirubin is higher

-- Negative pregnancy test for women of childbearing potential and agreement to use contraception
+- Negative pregnancy test for participants of child-bearing potential and agreement to use contraception

-- Ability to swallow and retain oral medication or use liquid/feeding tube propranolol
+- Ability to swallow or retain oral medication or have feeding tube for propranolol

 You will not qualify if you...